Paris Travel Guide

 Address: 4 Rue Royale Paris

-In the 16th century, Henry II and Catherine de Medici commissioned architects Philibert Delorme and Jean Bullant to build a new palace here within the Fontainebleau forest 40 miles (64km) south of Paris.
+In the 16th century, Henry II and Catherine de Medici commissioned architects Philibert Delorme and Jean Bullant to build a new palace within the Fontainebleau forest, 40 miles (64km) south of Paris.
 Italian Mannerist artists Rosso Fiorentino and Primaticcio came to assist in the interior decoration, helping to found the School of Fontainebleau.
-Visitors will see the long Gallery of François I, which the artists adorned with scenes like The Rape of Europa and the monarch holding a pomegranate, a symbol of unity, as well as the richly adorned Louis XV Staircase and the Ballroom with its monumental fireplace and frescoes.
+Visitors will see the long Gallery of François I, which the artists adorned with scenes like and the monarch holding a pomegranate, a symbol of unity, as well as the richly adorned Louis XV Staircase and the monumental fireplace and frescoes in the ballroom.
 The palace was a refuge for French monarchs from the days of the Renaissance; they valued it because of its distance from the slums of Paris and for the rich hunting grounds that surrounded it.
 Many important events have occurred here, perhaps none more memorable than when Napoleon stood on the grand steps in front of the palace and bade farewell to his shattered army before departing for Elba.
-Compared to the glories of Versailles, however, Fontainebleau can be a bit of an anticlimax; it is best to see it before Versailles.
+The chateau boasts four museums, beautiful and vast grounds and many treasures.
+Compared to the glories of Versailles, however, Fontainebleau can be a bit of an anticlimax; it is best to see it before Versailles.<br /><br />

 Arc de Triomphe

-Address: Centre of the Place Charles de Gaulle, Paris
+Address: Centre of the Place Charles de Gaulle Paris

-The world's largest triumphal arch, the Arc de Triomphe de l'Etoile is set at the centre of a star-shaped configuration of 12 radiating avenues.
-It stands 165ft (51 metres) tall and the names of major victories won during the Revolutionary and Napoleonic periods are engraved around the top of the Arch.
+The world's largest triumphal arch, the Arc de Triomphe de l'Etoile is set at the centre of a star-shaped configuration of 12 radiating avenues in the heart of the Champs Elysées.
+It stands 165 feet (51m) tall and the names of major victories won during the Revolutionary and Napoleonic periods are engraved around the top of the Arch.
 The names of less important victories, as well as those of 558 generals, can be found on the inside walls.
 Since 1920, the tomb of France's Unknown Soldier has been sheltered underneath the arch.
-Its eternal flame commemorates the dead of the two world wars, and is rekindled every evening at 18 0.
+Its eternal flame commemorates the dead of the two world wars, and is rekindled every evening at 6pm.
 On July 14, the French National Day, also known as Bastille Day, a military parade starts at the arch and proceeds down the Champs Elysées.
+Visitors can climb to the top of the Arc de Triomphe (or take the elevator) and the views over Paris are spectacular.
+It is a humbling monument which can't fail to inspire respect and awe and a trip to Paris is not complete without a visit.<br /><br />

 Les Invalides